-Salaries and benefits increased 7% from Fiscal Year 2015 to Fiscal Year 2016, which is primarily because of benefit cost increases (approx. 5%) and approximately 2% from COLA increases.
+Salaries and benefits increased 8% from Fiscal Year 2016 to Fiscal Year 2017, which is primarily because of overtime cost increases of approximately 3% and approximately 2.5% from COLA increases.
+In addition, the Airport took over management of the garage parking attendants in FY 17.
+The costs of these employees now show in the salary and benefit line items.
+Previously, the garage related expenditures were expensed as management services paid to the Department of Public Works.
 Service contracts represent third party maintenance and other non-capital projects.
-The City interdepartmental expenses are the amounts reimbursed by the Airport to the City for financial, legal and other necessary services the City provides to support the operations of the Airport.
+The City interdepartmental expenses are the amounts reimbursed by the Airport to the City for financial, legal, and other necessary services the City provides to support the operations of the Airport.
 The City and Airport implemented a requirement that all purchases require a purchase order, and this is tracked within the accounting software package.
 The new purchase order requirement is intended to ensure that no expense is over the budgeted plan.